 Success in an academic setting requires executive function skills such as cognitive flexibility, working memory and inhibitory control.
 The following two quotations are from a paper by Drs.
 Zelazo, Blair & Wiloughby about the role of executive functions in education:

-“EF have both direct and indirect roles in classroom learning.
+“EF [Executive Functions] have both direct and indirect roles in classroom learning.
 EF skills directly make it possible for students to sit still, pay attention, remember and follow rules, and flexibly adopt new perspectives…Children who arrive at school with well-practised EF skills may learn more easily, and this may initiate a positive cascade of indirect effects, such as liking school and being motivated to work hard.
 More research on these indirect effects is needed, but children with good EF skills who learn more easily may be more likely to enjoy school, feel optimistic about their own learning potential (e.g. adopt a growth mindset; Dweck 2006), and get along with teachers and peers.” (pg.
 19)

 It is part of school readiness to have aspects of self-regulation such as being cooperative, considerate of others, and believing that one can learn. (pg.
 21)